Say ‘No!’ To Sexual Assault

 Many predators are master manipulators.

-They know how to make a great first impression and seem very charming and likeable.
+They know how to make a great first impression and seem very charming and likable.

 They know exactly what to say to make you feel comfortable being alone with them.